An interactive fiction player

 Download and installation

 Gargoyle was originally developed by Tor Andersson.
 It is currently maintained by Ben Cressey.
-You can find the project page, mailing list, bug tracker, source code and downloads at the github page.
+You can find the project page, mailing list, bug tracker, source code at the github page.
+Downloads can be found at the releases page.